oSoWoSo/disroot-howto/pages/02.tutorials/08.Office/07.Mumble/02.Pumble/docs.en.md

 ![Adding servers](en/05.png)

 You can add as many servers as you want.
-But **you cannot be connected to more than one server or room at the same time**.
+But **you cannot be connected to more than one server, channel or room at the same time**.

 Tap on the server you want to join.